From why it matters to the latest best practices, here’s everything you need to know about search engine optimization (SEO).

 - Responding to these reviews using location-based info

-- Using Google Posts in your account (which allow you to share news and messages on your GMB page)
+- Using Google Posts in your account (which allow you to share news and messages on your profile)

 Accelerated mobile pages

 The majority of searches are now done on mobile devices.
 In fact, Google rolled out mobile-first indexing in the spring of 2018 to take precedence over its traditional desktop index.
-Because of this, it’s crucial for your SEO to make sure all of your pages are mobile friendly.
+Because of this, it’s crucial for your SEO to make sure your entire site is mobile friendly.